Student Program Handbook

 - A second comprehensive exam time in the same semester will be scheduled by the instructor, and the student will be notified.

-- After two written attempts, on a case-by-case basis the JMSW Program faculty will administer an oral examination for the third attempt.
+- After two failed written attempts, the student may be administered an oral examination for a third attempt only if they have achieved a score of 60% or higher on either of the first two attempts.
 The student would meet with a committee composed of three faculty to verbally demonstrate mastery of the nine social work competencies.

 - Failure to satisfactorily pass an examination after three attempts, including completing two written and one oral exam, will terminate the student’s program, subject to appeal to the Chair and the graduate school.